drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 Compilation instructions
 ========================

-Currrent precompiled versions are are from OpenSSL 1.0.2.
-The ones I were using is a fork of OpenSSL from Peter Mosmans, just to get chacha20+poly1305 support (thx!).
+The precompiled versions here are from OpenSSL 1.0.2 and they are a fork of OpenSSL from Peter Mosmans, just to get chacha20+poly1305 support (thx!).
 The one from the official git repo didn't work for me work correctly, it's also likely they'll disappear shortly (https://www.mail-archive.com/openssl-dev@openssl.org/msg34756.html).